patrik-fredlund/freshkeeper-repo/README.md

 blabla

 ## :crown: Keep track on your foods expiration date.
-Add products to your choosen storage.
+Add products to your storage of choice.
 Then add food to your shoppinglist.
 blablabla

 ## :tada: Key Features